4.6K Views 9 years ago

 • 2 teaspoons whole black peppercorns

-How To Make Loquat Chutney [Vegan, Gluten-Free]
+How to Prepare Loquat Chutney [Vegan, Gluten-Free]

-1. Place tomatoes, apples, onions, golden raisins, vinegar, sugar, garlic, mustard, and curry powders with the peppercorns in a large saucepan with 1-2 tablespoons Himalayan salt.
+1. Place apples, onions, golden raisins, vinegar, sugar, garlic, mustard, and curry powders with the peppercorns in a large saucepan with 1-2 tablespoons Himalayan salt.

 2. Stir over low heat until sugar dissolves, then increase to medium-high and bring to the boil.